Archive for the “U.S. Politics” Category

 No Comments »

 IRS regulations are clear that all non-profit entities — of any and every possible sort — are not allowed to engage in politicking.
 This includes campaigning on behalf of a candidate, endorsing them, telling members whom to vote for, and so on.
-Among the types of non-profit entities that fall under this injunction, are religious groups — ranging from large denominational organizations, down to religious universities and schools, to congregations, down to single-pastor ministries.
-The rules are simple and clear; there are no exceptions; and there isn’t a lot of mystery about them.
+Among the types of non-profit entities that fall under this injunction, are religious groups — ranging from large denominational organizations, to multi-church councils, to religious universities and schools, to religious orders, to congregations, and even down to single-pastor ministries.
+These rules are simple and clear; there are no exceptions; there isn’t a lot of mystery about them; and anyone who applies for tax-exempt status damned well knows them.

 Despite this, from time to time, some religionist with a bee in his/her political bonnet will decide to break this rule and tell his/her followers whom to vote for.
 The El Paso Times reports on a Catholic parish that appears to have done just that (WebCite cached article):